HOW TO SUPPORT LEAKY GUT

 Take special nutrients known to support the gut lining, such as Restore for Gut Health and Slippery Elm Bark Nutritional Supplement

-Take natural anti-inflammatory products such as Turmeric/Curcumin (like Nature’s Edge® curcu-gel®) and Glutathione.
+Natural anti-inflammatory products such as Turmeric/Curcumin (like Nature’s Edge® curcu-gel®) and Glutathione may also help.

 Taking enzyme supplements such as Digestive Enzymes may help support the breakdown of food and ultimately help in gut healing.